 Thoughout the world, there are countless examples of Nature achieving the unimaginable.
-If we could only witness a handful of these first hand, it would change our perception of life (and ourselves) forever.
+If we could only witness a handful of these first hand, this would likely change our perception of life (and ourselves).

 After a dash for life across the open sand and into the ocean, green sea turtle hatchlings proceed to swim the oceans of the world for a period of 20-50 years before reaching sexual maturity.
 They then finally return to the exact same beach they originally set out from, to lay eggs of their own.
 It has been suggested these remarkable creatures utilise the electromagnetic fields of the earth to navigate home from across the globe.

 The human body lays down articular cartilage outside a joint space (where there would normally be none found), in order to protect itself from the damaging effects of a hip deformity of the teenage years.
 Individual cells of the body remarkably change (and multiply) to match the structural needs of an unexpected change in function.

 With this living and dynamic interplay between structure and function, it seems likely that the millions of symbiotic relationships that exist within nature (between plants, insects and animals), have not just developed by random chance and natural selection.
 Nature is living, dynamic and actively changing - just like your body is too, responding dynamically to it's own environment.

 In certain capacities, the instinctive nature of a turtle or human body far exceed the abilities of the intelligent/rational human mind, yet we rely so heavily upon the rational mind to make decisions for our own health's sake.

 When it comes to non-life threatening health concerns, it is pure common sense to set aside one's need for critical/analytical thinking, and to give the body's own instinctive self-regulating and self-healing capacity a chance of success.